BrownEyeGirl/cart253/variation-jam/README.md

 This bit should attribute any code, assets or other elements used taken from other sources.
 For example:

 > - This project uses [p5.js](https://p5js.org).
-> - This projet uses sound files by Aphex Twin on SoundCloud
+> - This project uses sound files by Aphex Twin on SoundCloud
+> - This project references the overall concept of this educational video https://www.youtube.com/watch?v=CR_XL192wXw
-> - This project references aspects of Video Tutorial: https://youtu.be/J-siGcsK2k8
+> - This project references aspects of this Video Tutorial: https://youtu.be/J-siGcsK2k8
+> - This project references math from this video: https://www.youtube.com/watch?v=nqx_joZFLDI

 ## License